huatengh/Classiphy/README.md

 This returns a data matrix with summary statistics calculated from the empirical data, which will be the testing data set for next step.

+If user added additional summary statistics to the training data in step 2, the same columns should also be added to the testing data.

 ## 4.Running DAPC classification

 The `dapc` function in R package `adegenet` is used for classification.
-This package uses a wrapper function `classifyData`  written by Jeet Sukumaran in originally for the program [archipelago](https://github.com/jeetsukumaran/archipelago)
+This package uses a wrapper function `classifyData`  written by Jeet Sukumaran originally for the program [archipelago](https://github.com/jeetsukumaran/archipelago)

 ```{r eval=FALSE}
 result<-classifyData(target.summary.stats = testingdata,training.summary.stats = trainingdata,n.pca = 'optimize',n.da=NULL,n.pca.optimization.penalty.weight = 0)